 Admitted freshman applicants

-You must arrange to have an official, final high school transcript (showing your date of graduation) sent to the campus where you plan to enroll.
+You must arrange to have an official, final high school transcript (showing your date of graduation) and any college/university official transcripts sent to the campus where you plan to enroll.
 Unless a campus requests it, do not send a sixth- or seventh-semester transcript.

 Admitted transfer applicants